 I confess I didn’t last the whole night, but I needed to get Explorason into his bed, but I was so pleased with having spent the evening celebrating as we did.

 The next day after lunch we were in for another treat.
-The Resort had organised a sleigh ride, drawn by two sturdy horses.
+The Resort had organized a sleigh ride, drawn by two sturdy horses.

 It was absolutely freezing!
 Minus 25 degrees Celsius, and we came back with blisters under our toes.
 Explorason was crying with the cold – we just were not used to it, and we needed to wear more layers.
 But I think the memory of a sleigh ride at New Year still outweighs the cold factor.